-The ESOO assesses different scenarios of demand growth.
+The ESOO assesses different scenarios that vary with respect to the pace of change in the NEM.
+Differences in underlying demand growth, distributed energy resources (DER) uptake, and timing of coal-fired generation closures are observed across the scenarios.
 The approach above is repeated for each of those, to present USE for each of the scenarios separately.